What Is Hallmarking?

 A hallmark is a set of component marks or icons which is applied, usually by stamp or by laser, to items made of precious metals.
-Hallmarks can be applied to silver, gold, platinum of palladium.
+Hallmarks can be applied only to the noble metals which are - silver, gold, platinum or palladium.
 In the UK, four Assay Offices – in Edinburgh, Birmingham, London and Sheffield – are authorised by the UK government to apply hallmarks

 The hallmark is your guarantee of quality.
 It means that the item of jewellery has been: